How do I Mount a VHD or Lock a BitLocker Encrypted Drive?

 Anyone who has worked in a technical position for any length of time will have a collection of tips and tricks that they’ve accumulated over time, myself included.
 This is one reason why we tend to see so many RTFM and BTFM related books and resources being released.
 And really, there’s a lot to keep track of, so this is a natural result of having to deal with so many different types of tools and technologies.

 For today, I’d like to look at a few tidbits of PowerShell knowledge that may help make life easier for anyone who needs to quickly mount or lock a BitLocker encrypted drive.
-If you’re uncertain of how to set up a Virtual Hard Disk (VHD) file and encrypt it, then you can visit a short article located here.
+If you’re uncertain of how to set up a Virtual Hard Disk (VHD) file and encrypt it, then you can visit a short article located on our blog pages.
 Keep in mind that while this article was written for Windows 10, it works for Windows 11 as well.

 Tip #1 – Mounting a VHD drive

 Occasionally, VHD drives may not show up when the computer is rebooted and, while it’s not difficult to manually click through the Disk Management options for remounting, having a script to run makes the process faster and more efficient.
 This also allows us to make use of these drives as part of scripts for tooling and security.